Specialty Area: Preparing Educators to Serve Children Who Are Deaf/Hard of Hearing in Inclusive Educational Settings

 In addition to the core curriculum, graduate students will also participate in over 400 hours of field experience in or near the city in which they reside through programs such as Clarke Schools or CREC Soundbridge in Connecticut and the Bergen County Hearing Impaired Program in New Jersey.

 Students may be eligible for the Massachusetts teaching license at the end of the program.
 Students will need to pass all required tests for licensure and may need to take additional courses depending on the courses taken as an undergraduate.
-Students who wish to earn licensure or certification in other states will need to meet the requirements of the state.
+Students who wish to earn licensure or certification in other states will need to meet the requirements of that state.

 Applicants must have a bachelor’s degree from an accredited, degree-granting institution of higher education.
 (Students who have not yet earned a bachelor’s degree may apply after they have completed 108 undergraduate hours.)